yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 1. *Identify the bug or CVE to be fixed:* This information should be collected so that it can be included in your submission.

+   See :ref:`dev-manual/common-tasks:checking for vulnerabilities` for details about CVE tracking.

 2. *Check if the fix is already present in the master branch:* This will result in the most straightforward path into the stable branch for the fix.